Author |

 So far some great input.
 These are the kinds of things I definitely hope to get out of this thread.
 Keep 'em coming!

-Fri Apr 05, 2013 10:04 pm |
+Fri Apr 05, 2013 10:04 pm

 CCFBG Club Member

-Joined: Fri Apr 11, 2008 9:57 pm Posts: 823 Location: scarborough/markham
+Joined: Fri Apr 11, 2008 9:57 pm

-Re: 305-350 swap
+Post Re: 305-350 swap

-gamewiz83 wrote: I'll have to read that in detail.
-Thanks for the link.
-I guess the real question is which option is more cost effective and consumes less time?
-Would the supporting mods on the 305 push it close to its limits where it's more likely to break?
-My understanding is the 350 can take a lot more and would generally be a lot more stable?
-Thoughts?
 Aside from the 305 in that Camaro being a 2 bolt main and the 350 possibly being a 4 bolt there's really not much difference in the two engines save for the cylinder bore.
 They use the same crank, connecting rods, valve train.
 The extra bolts are for main bearing stability at higher RPM.
 Not really something you need to worry about in a 300hp street car.
 If your worried about breaking the 305 N/A you should hear what I'm planning on doing with mine.
 Or better yet, what some members of this board have done.
 You'd be surprised.
 I'm currently following a build on another forum by a guy in New Jersey who is trying to run a 9.XX ET with a turbo, stock bottom end 305 TPI powered GTA.

-_________________ 1988 Trans Am GTA, LB9, 700R4, CAI, cat back, SFCs, Pro Kit springs, wonderbar, LCRBs
+1988 Trans Am GTA, LB9, 700R4, CAI, cat back, SFCs, Pro Kit springs, wonderbar, LCRBs

-Fri Apr 05, 2013 10:56 pm |
+Fri Apr 05, 2013 10:56 pm

 CCFBG Club Member

-Joined: Thu Apr 04, 2013 11:59 am Posts: 17
+Joined: Thu Apr 04, 2013 11:59 am

-Re: 305-350 swap
+Post Re: 305-350 swap

 Definitely intrigued now.
 Considering the 305 that's in here is at 140,xxx km it would still be in great shape.